hobbyquaker/waldorf/docs/README.header.md

 The -t option supplies the Secret Mattermost generated for the Outgoing Webhook, the -c options define Channels and the Secrets of the Incoming Webhooks.

+I suggest to use [PM2](http://pm2.keymetrics.io/) to start Waldorf.

 # Scripts